tensorflow/tensorflow/tensorflow/docs_src/install/install_sources.md

 ### Install python dependencies

-To install TensorFlow, you must install the following packages:
+To build TensorFlow, you must install the following packages:

   * six
   * numpy, which is a numerical processing package that TensorFlow requires.